Anfal campaign: Commemoration

 The event has become an important element in the constitution of Kurdish national identity.
 The Kurdistan Regional Government has set aside 14 April as a day of remembrance for the Al-Anfal campaign.
-In Sulaymanya a museum was established in the former prison of the Directorate of General Security.
+In Sulaymaniyah a museum was established in the former prison of the Directorate of General Security.

-In 2014, a German organization in Sulaimani agreed with Kurdish artist and sculptor Shwan Kamal to build a monument and sculpture in Garmian region for Anfal.
+In 2014, a German organization in Sulaymaniyah agreed with Kurdish artist and sculptor Shwan Kamal to build a monument and sculpture in Beth Garmai region for Anfal.

 Later perspectives

-The campaign is considered a genocide by the International Association of Genocide Scholars, Various official bodies in Iraq have declared it a genocide, including the Iraqi Special Tribunal, the Council of Representatives of Iraq, Presidency Council of Iraq, and Federal Supreme Court of Iraq.
+The campaign is considered a genocide by the International Association of Genocide Scholars.
+Various official bodies in Iraq have declared it a genocide, including the Iraqi Special Tribunal, the Council of Representatives of Iraq, Presidency Council of Iraq, and Federal Supreme Court of Iraq.

 It has also been declared a genocide by the legislatures of the United Kingdom, Norway, Sweden, and South Korea.

 Many Iraqi Arabs reject that any mass killings of Kurds occurred during the Anfal campaign.